spraakbanken/korp-backend/README.md

     id
 ```

 In the main `relations_CORPUSNAME` table, each relation should be represented three times.
-Once with both dependent
+Once with both dependent and
-and head as base forms, once with dependent as base form and head as word form, and once with dependent as
+head as base forms, once with dependent as base form and head as word form, and once with dependent as word form and
-word form and head as base form.
-This is to allow searching for both base forms and word forms, giving different
+head as base form.
+This is to allow searching for both base forms and word forms, giving different results for different
-results for different searched word forms, while the results are always displayed as base forms.
+searched word forms, while the results are always displayed as base forms.
+If the base form annotation is missing for a
-If the base form annotation is missing for a dependent, head or both, the word form can be used as both word form and
+dependent, head or both, the word form can be used as both word form and base form by setting both bfhead/bfdep and
-base form by setting both bfhead/bfdep and wfhead/wfdep to True.
-In such a case you won't need all three rows for
+wfhead/wfdep to True.
+In such a case you won't need all three rows for that relation.
-that relation.

-The `sentences` table contains sentence IDs for sentences containing the relations, with start and end
+The `sentences` table contains sentence IDs for sentences containing the relations, with start and end values to point
-values to point out exactly where in the sentences the relations occur (1 being the first word of the sentence).
+out exactly where in the sentences the relations occur (1 being the first word of the sentence).

-### Lexeme Counts
+### Lexeme counts

 The lexeme counts table contains the number of occurrences of each lexeme in each corpus.
 This is used by the frontend
 to grey out auto-completion suggestions which would not give any results in the selected corpora.
 The lexeme counts data